nlybe/Elgg-CalendarUI/README.md

 ### Use as Events Plugin UI
 The [events_api](https://github.com/arckinteractive/events_api) plugin is suggested, so the following options are available:
 #### For community users
-- Both site and users calendar
+- Both site and users calendar are available
 - Users can submit events directly from calendar
 - Option for timezone dependant events